Trump wants to build 30-foot-high wall at Mexican border

 The government will award a contract based on 30-foot-wide sample walls that are to be built in San Diego.

-This is the second time the Trump administration has asked for private companies to bid on building the wall.
-Last month CPB put out a call for "concept papers" to design and build prototypes by March 10.
+This is the latest step in the Trump administration plan to build a border wall.
+Last month CBP put out a call for "concept papers" to design and build prototypes by March 10.

 Trump has bragged in recent days that the wall is ahead of schedule, though it's unclear from the latest contract notices if any firms have submitted wall proposals or if any such submissions have been rejected.